 A young British girl born and raised in India loses her neglectful parents in an earthquake.
 She is returned to England to live at her uncle's estate.
 Her uncle is very distant due to the ...
 See full summary »

 After his father is killed, King Valemon ascends the throne, only to be turned into a polar bear by a bitter witch who wants to be his queen.
 Valemon must find a bride in the seven year span that he'll be a polar bear, and so he travels to Winterland and finds a wife to take home.
 Although they are happy, she is not allowed to look upon his face when he turns back into a man at night.
 When she breaks this rule, Valemon will be trapped to the witch forever.
 Written by

-The story of the king coming to his bride at night so she cannot see him, and her sisters convincing her to use a lantern to see him, is based of the Greek story of god Eros and his bride Psyche.
+The story of the king coming to his bride at night so she cannot see him, and her sisters convincing her to use a lantern to see him (which has negative consequences), is based of the Greek story of god Eros (Cupid) and his bride Psyche, which was also the basis for Beauty and the Beast.
 See more »

 Was this review helpful to you?